mohamedebrahim96/ArabicQuotes/README.md

-# AntiMosquito
+# ArabicQuotes

-This App Broadcast High frequency cycles per second at a frequency that is somewhere between 16,000Hz and 20,000Hz, that can't be heard by the human ear, and that is really bothering for the mosquitos.
-This is how the application works to get them out of the room. https://play.google.com/store/apps/details?id=com.quotes.app.arabicquotes
+This is for the most Valuable Quates Ever say in the History by Actors and Legends and Successful People https://play.google.com/store/apps/details?id=com.quotes.app.arabicquotes

 ## Getting Started